 Stakeholder capitalism and ESG investing should be mutually inclusive and reinforcing; the former cannot work without a properly functioning latter.
 And for stakeholder capitalism to work – or stick – incorporating macro stewardship into everyday ESG activity is essential.

-As well as systems thinking and a holistic mindset, it requires close alignment between micro and macro engagement and in the way capital is allocated.
+As well as systems thinking and a holistic mindset, it requires close alignment between micro and macro engagement.
 Engaging with companies, sovereigns, state-owned enterprises, policymakers and other influential changemakers in a considered and coordinated way will ensure maximum impact from minimal resource deployment.
+People, time and money are always constrained.
 Alignment for us comes in the form of three pillars – people, climate and Earth – that link closely to the UN Sustainable Development Goals.

 Take climate change.
 At the same time as engaging ‘with teeth’ via our climate engagement escalation programme, where high-risk and/or high-impact companies are given a deadline by which progress needs to be made to avoid divestment, we also advocate for policy and systems change on multiple fronts.